SiddiqueAhmed1/submit_form/README.md

 - Empty submit alert

 ## User_name
-when anyone fill Name filed with small letters then it will fill with capital letters automatically.
+when anyone fill the Name field with small letters then it will fill with capital letters automatically.

 ## Usage